SAP/stewardci-jenkinsfilerunner-image/jenkinsfile-runner-base-image/README.md

 ### Plugins from existing Jenkins

-From the `script console` of a running Jenkins execute the following script to get the list of all installed plugins, preformatted for the `packager-config.yml`.
+From the Script Console of a running Jenkins execute the following script to get the list of all installed plugins, preformatted for the `packager-config.yml`.

 ```groovy
 def JENKINS_HOME = System.getenv('JENKINS_HOME')